Free U.S. Shipping $99 and Over

 If you have a Philips Respironics CPAP machine, then it will be easy to do a "home titration sleep study" to check on the efficacy of your CPAP machine.
 If you have another brand of CPAP machine, then it is not ideal to do a home sleep test to check the machine's effectiveness.

 Yes!
-We now have special sensors that will work with our home sleep testing system that allow us to assess how effective the Provent Sleep Apnea Therapy is treating your sleep apnea.
+We now have special sensors that will work with our home sleep testing system that allows us to assess how effective the Provent Sleep Apnea Therapy is treating your sleep apnea.
 You would need to make a note of this on your sleep test order so that our team knows to include the special equipment with your test.

 Absolutely, if your goal is to get a portable miniCPAP machine, you can use our sleep apnea testing solution.